kyimoemin/elastic-worker/README.md

 initWorker(calculator);
 ```

-or you can implement it like this too depending on your preference
+Alternatively, you can implement it like this, depending on your preference:

 worker.ts